hagdmk/have-a-good-day/README.md

 * Build react-create-app from scratch
 * adding new features or fixing  for Lighthouse Town project

+## Next Project
+* Title and link: TrackMember & https://github.com/mikyYun/TrackMember
+* About: Track and share location with members and alert them in case of not safe situation
+* Stacks: TypeScript, React, Google Map, SMS, Email APIs, and MongoDB

 ## Deployed Project
 ### Lighthouse Town (Coding Buddy)
 <a href="https://main--lighthouse-town.netlify.app/" >